HowestAILab/template-python-project/.devcontainer/Readme.md

 If any problems occur create an issue on the repo.

+## Notes

+##### Migration to GPU container from existing Non-GPU container

+When you are migrating your container fully (including the .venv and poetry lock file) or you are changing the config from a NON-GPU to a GPU environment make sure to first remove the .venv and the poetry lock file

 ## Specific server configs

 | Server | Cuda   | cudnn8 |